marisogo/test/README.md

     return filtered_data
 ```

-*This is the execution graph of the scenario we will be implemeting*
+*This is the execution graph of the scenario we will be implementing*

 <div align="center"><img src="https://github.com/marisogo/test/blob/main/readme_exec_g.png" alt="Taipy Logo"  width="400" height="200"/></div>